Collective Arbitrage and the Value of Cooperation: Collective FTAP and the Closure of the Set in Multi-period Markets

-In the examples in Section \ref{toyex} Item \ref{72A} and Section \ref{73} item \ref{73A} the equivalence between $\mathbf{NCA(\mathcal{Y})}$ and $\mathbf{NA}_{i} \text{ } \forall i$ holds true, while in the Examples in Section \ref{toyex} item \ref{72B} and Section \ref{73} item \ref{73B} we show that, when $\mathcal{Y} $ is not contained in $L^{0 }(\Omega, \mathbf{F}_0,P)$, it is possible that $\mathbf{NA}_{i} \text{ } \forall i$ hold true but there exists a $\mathbf{CA}$.
+In the examples in Section \ref{toyex} Item \ref{72A} and Section \ref{73} Item \ref{73A} the equivalence between $\mathbf{NCA(\mathcal{Y})}$ and $\mathbf{NA}_{i} \text{ } \forall i$ holds true, while in the Examples in Section \ref{toyex} Item \ref{72B} and Section \ref{73} Item \ref{73B} we show that, when $\mathcal{Y} $ is not contained in $L^{0 }(\Omega, \mathbf{F}_0,P)$, it is possible that $\mathbf{NA}_{i} \text{ } \forall i$ hold true but there exists a $\mathbf{CA}$.

-\subsection{When $\mathbf{NCA(\mathcal{Y})} $ is equivalent to No Global Arbitrage $\mathbf {NA}$}
+\subsection{When $\mathbf{NCA(\mathcal{Y})} $ is Equivalent to No Global Arbitrage $\mathbf {NA}$}

 We adopt the same multi-period setting used in Section \ref{setting}.
 The key assumption throughout this subsection is a common filtration for all agents: $\mathbb F^i=\mathbb F^i$ for all $i,j$.
+Thus $L^{0 }(\Omega, \mathbf{F}_T,P)= (L^0 (\Omega, \mathcal{F}, P))^N$.
 This fact and the selection $\mathcal{Y}=\mathcal{Y}_0$, namely we allow to exchange \emph{all} $\mathcal F_T$-measurable random variables such that the sum of their components is equal to $0$, imply that $\mathbf{NCA(\mathcal{Y})} $ is equivalent to No Global Arbitrage $\mathbf {NA}$.
 The intuition for this is that $\mcY $ is so large that it contains exchanges of any stochastic integrals so an agent trying to achieve a collective arbitrage from an arbitrage can add to her portfolio the stochastic integrals involving stocks not in her markets by exchanges with the other agents at no cost.
+The equivalence between \textbf{NCA} and \textbf{NA} can also be reformulated by saying that a Collective Arbitrage for the $N$ agents is equivalent to a (classical) Arbitrage for a representative agent who is allowed to invest in the global market.
+We stress however that such equivalence holds only under the assumptions of Proposition \ref{propNCANA}.
+The fact that in general one can not use a representative agent formulation (see the toy Example \ref{extoy} ) is an indication that our results do not trivialize to the classical case.

 \begin{proposition} Suppose that $\mathbb F^i=\mathbb F^j=\mathbb F$ for every $i,j=1,\dots,N$.